Sourdough Glossary: 60+ Sourdough Terms and Definitions Explained

 Acetic Acid

-Acetic acid production is typically higher in doughs that ferment slowly and at cooler temperatures, such as during a cold ferment in the fridge.
-This acid not only influences flavor but also affects dough strength and shelf life, as it has preservative qualities that help the bread stay fresh longer.
+This naturally occurring acid not only influences flavor but also improves dough strength and shelf life, as it has preservative qualities that help the bread stay fresh longer.

 Active Starter